Double White Dwarf Tides with Multi-messenger Measurements: Mock Parameter Inference Results

 While we always include LSST mock observations, we would like to compare the cases with or without LISA GW data, and with or without HiPERCAM, which results in a total of four parameter posterior distributions to be compared with each other.
 Bayesian parameter inference is carried out with the fast and embarrassingly parallel \texttt{pocoMC} sampler \cite{pocoMC}.
 We sample in mostly uniform priors, including using the $(\mathcal{M},\,q)$ basis for masses, but we apply a conservative mass-radius relation prior based on \cite{soares2017constraining}.
 Our prior was a Gaussian in the radius with a mean equal to the radius predicted from mass and temperature and a standard deviation equal to the difference between the mean and the the radius predicted from the same mass and zero temperature.
 Posterior inference for this problem was only made possible using the parameterization described in Appendix \ref{sec:reparameterization}.
 All four posterior distributions are plotted in Figure \ref{fig:posteriors} for a clear comparison.

 For this mock system, it is clear from \reffig{posteriors} that we are unable to break the degeneracy between $\mathcal{M}$ and $r_{\rm tide}$ unless GW information is available.
+As mentioned in Section \ref{sec:degeneracies}, this is made possible because the amplitude of the GW gives an independent measurement of $\mathcal{M}$ that does not depend on $r_{\rm tide}$.

 When LISA GW detection is available, uncertainties on $\mathcal{M}$ and $r_{\rm tide}$ decrease by large factors of 24 and 37 respectively when including HiPERCAM data and decrease by factors of 17 and 25 respectively with only LSST.
 We see significant tightening in luminosity distance and radii as well.
 The uncertainty in luminosity distance $d_L$ and WD radii $R_1$ and $R_2$ all improve roughly by a factor of 9 with HiPERCAM and a factor of 5 without.

 When HiPERCAM observations are available in addition to LSST observations, we see significant improvements in some of the parameters: binary period $P_{\rm orb}$, surface temperatures $T_1$ and $T_2$, and inclination $\iota$.
 HiPERCAM is able to achieve these improvements for 2 reasons.
 First, its short cadence observations which allow it to measure lightcurve details with less blurring, particularly improving the period and period derivative measurements.
 Second, its focused observations allow for a larger number of data points.
 We also note synergistic improvements with LISA as mentioned in the previous paragraph.
 We see even greater improvements in $\mathcal{M}$, $r_{\rm tide}$, $d_L$, $R_1$ and $R_2$ when supplementing LISA data to LSST and HiPERCAM data than we see from simply combining LISA data and LSST data.